MeasureTheFuture/installer/README.md

 ```

 ## TODO:
-* Automatically spin up postgres on boot.
+- [ ] Automatically spin up postgres on boot.
-* Automatically spin up the scout on boot.
+- [ ] Automatically spin up the scout on boot.
-* Automatically spin up the mothership on boot.
+- [ ] Automatically spin up the mothership on boot.
-* Prompt the user for a Posgres/DB password.
+- [ ] Prompt the user for a Posgres/DB password.
-* Prompt the user for a wifi access point password.
+- [ ] Prompt the user for a wifi access point password.
-* fix up all the go get github module warnings.
+- [ ] fix up all the go get github module warnings.
-* ~~Migrate the DB.~~

 ## License